 Wondering how to get to Sesame Street?
 Tell your children it is a lot easier than trying to jump into your television.
 On a sunny day, Sesame Place is the perfect theme park for kids.

 Located in Langhorne, P.A., Sesame Place is easily accessible by car for most of the Northeast.
 If you are a New York resident, the trip is under an hour and a half.
 And if you are a New Jersey resident, it is only around an hour drive!
-If you want to indulge in the luxury of not driving, NJ Transit is also feasible option.
+If you want to indulge in the luxury of not driving, NJ Transit is also a feasible option.
 It is just as convenient; simply take the train to the Trenton station, which is a mere ten minutes away from Sesame Place.

 In contrast to Universal Studios or Walt Disney World, Sesame Place is a significantly smaller theme park.
 That may initially seem like a con, but realistically it is a pro because that means that the entire park is doable in one day!

 You can see all of the sights, partake in all of the photo-op’s, watch the parades, meet the characters, ride the rides and enjoy a meal or two if you do it the right way.

 Here are our tips to optimize your day trip to Sesame Place.

 Kid-friendly Sesame Place tips

 This cannot be expressed enough.
 There is a walk from the parking lot to the theme park main entrance.
 If you have super little ones this can tire them out right off the bat.
 Another slightly more expensive option is paying for VIP parking which guarantees your spot near the entrance of the theme park.

 Once you enter Sesame Place you’ll quickly see that just about everyone brings their own stroller.
 Not only is this useful for your children but also for storing your personal belongings.
 On the lines to the rides you will see strollers parked along the side filled with bags, food, toys, etc.

 Have your children already in their bathing suits